 Job demand is predicted to increase in the future as the standardization, availability and security of medical records continues to expand.

 This program is provided in partnership with Marion Technical College.
 All participants will have to apply to MTC to receive the final Health Information Technology, opens in a new window Associate Degree.

 This program is divided between Marion Technical College and NC State.
-See the Curriculum Worksheet for a listing of classes offered at North Central State College.
-All Marion Technical College classes for this degree are offered online
+See the Curriculum Worksheet (PDF), opens in a new window for a listing of classes offered at North Central State College.
+All Marion Technical College classes for this degree are offered online.

 Billing, Cost, and Rate Clerk

 Compile data, compute fees and charges, and prepare invoices for billing purposes.
 Duties include computing costs and calculating rates for goods, services, and shipment of goods; posting data; and keeping other relevant records.
 May involve use of computer or typewriter, calculator, and adding and bookkeeping machines.